 Chilean Sea Bass is a meaty and flaky fish with a distinctly buttery taste due to a naturally high fat content.
 Chilean Sea Bass pairs very well with a variety of spices and because it is very firm, it can easily be grilled, broiled, basked or cooked on a skillet.

-Easy Chilean Sea Bass Recipe With Lemon Butter Sauce
+Easy Baked Chilean Sea Bass with Lemon Butter Sauce

 Ingredients